Steps of the eviction process in Montana:

 Month-to-Month | 30 Days |

-In Montana, if a tenant violates the terms of their lease (i.e., has unauthorized pets or guests) the landlord can serve them a 3-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 3 calendar days to fix the issue or move out.
+In Montana, if a tenant violates the terms of their lease or legal responsibilities, the landlord can serve them a 14-Day Notice To Comply or Vacate.
+This eviction notice gives the tenant 14 days to fix the issue or move out.

-In Montana, for all other lease violations, the landlord can serve them a 14-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 14 calendar days to fix the issue or move out.
+In Montana, if a tenant verbally abuses the landlord or allows unauthorized persons/pets on the premises, the landlord can serve them a 3-Day Notice To Comply or Vacate.
+This eviction notice gives the tenant 3 days to fix the issue or move out.

-In Montana, if a tenant commits the same lease violation within a six-month timeframe, the landlord can serve them a 5-Day Notice to Quit.
-This eviction notice gives the tenant 5 calendar days to move out without the chance to fix the issue.
+In Montana, if a tenant repeats the same or a similar lease violation within a six-month period, the landlord can serve them a 5-Day Notice To Vacate.
+This eviction notice gives the tenant 5 days to move out without the chance to fix the issue.

 Step 2: Landlord Files Lawsuit with Court